LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 [<img src="../images/c64iss/22.jpg"
       style="width: 800px;"/>](../images/c64iss/22.jpg)

-In the raw text above (NA1SS is the ISS callsign, the * after it shows it repeated the message) we can see my broadcast in highlighted in green and another station shown in red sending me a message back to say they've received it.
-The "EA" callsign is Spanish, giving us a demonstration of how useful a repeater a satellite is for increasing our range.
+In the raw text above (NA1SS is the ISS callsign, the * after it shows it repeated the message) we can see my broadcast highlighted in green and another station shown in red sending me a message back to say they've received it.
+The "EA" callsign above these is Spanish, giving us a demonstration of how useful a repeater a satellite is for increasing our range with a simple VHF antenna.

 If we go back to aprs.fi some cool changes have happened, First of all, my "path" to the internet has been updated to include the ISS as a station that has heard me (Click to enlarge):